-D. Teichos Energy - 27MW Solar Project - Pennsylvania, USA
+C. Teichos Energy - 27MW Solar Project - Pennsylvania, USA

 On October 8, 2021, the Company announced that it acquired a sliding scale gross revenue royalty on the 27 MWdc (20 MWac) Jackson Center Solar Project Phase 1 ("Jackson Center Project") located in Mercer County, Pennsylvania.
 Jackson Center Project is owned by Teichos Energy, LLC ("Teichos"), a renewable energy development company headquartered in Seattle, Washington and is an advanced stage solar project that is expected to reach commercial operation in 2023.
 Once operational, Jackson Center Project will generate 42,799 MWh per year of clean energy.

-The Company has entered into a secured loan agreement (the "Teichos Loan") with Teichos whereby the Company provided a US\$2.2 million letter of credit on behalf of Teichos, for Teichos to post certain collateral for the Jackson Center Project's grid connection.
+The Company has entered into a secured loan agreement (the "Teichos Loan Agreement") with Teichos whereby the Company provided a US\$2.2 million letter of credit on behalf of Teichos(the "Teichos Loan"), for Teichos to post certain collateral for the Jackson Center Project's grid connection.

-The Teichos Loan had an initial term of 6 months and bears an interest rate of 10% per annum, compounded annually, and payable at the end of the term.
+The Teichos Loan had an initial term of six months and bears an interest rate of 10% per annum, compounded annually, and payable at the end of the term.
 The Company has first-ranking security interest including a lien over Jackson Center Project assets, and a pledge of all equity capital in the Jackson Center Project.

 The Company will receive a 1% gross revenue royalty on the Jackson Center Project (the "Jackson Center Royalty") for a period of 15 years once the Jackson Center Project reaches commercial operation.
 The Teichos Loan term can be extended for two additional 6-month increments as per the terms of the agreement, for a total extension of up to 12 months.
 If the Teichos Loan term is extended, the Jackson Center Royalty will increase accordingly.

-In April 2022, Teichos provided notice to the Company that it will extend the Teichos Loan by an additional 6 months.
+In April 2022, Teichos provided notice to the Company that it will extend the Teichos Loan by an additional six months.
 Accordingly, the Jackson Center Royalty has increased from 1% to 1.5% of gross revenues.
 Further, in October 2022, Teichos Energy extended the Loan term by an additional 6 months leading to an increase in the Jackson Centre Royalty rate from 1.5% to 2%.
-The final Maturity date of the Teichos loan was April 8, 2023.
+The final maturity date of the Teichos Loan was April 8, 2023.

-In April 2023, the Company entered into an Agreement to amend the original Loan and Security Agreement in respect of the Jackson Centre Project, dated October 8, 2021, to extend the Maturity date to May 8, 2023.
+In April 2023, the Company entered into an agreement to amend the Teichos Loan Agreement in respect of the Jackson Centre Project, dated October 8, 2021, to extend the maturity date to May 8, 2023.
 This extension will increase the interest rate from 10% per annum compounded annually to 15% per annum compounded annually.
+As previously discussed, in May 2023, the Company received full repayment of the Teichos Loan, including accrued interest thereon.
+The Company's royalty interest in the Jackson Center Solar Projects was also bought out for US\$1.15 million (\$1.53 million).

-E. OntarioCo - 11 Roof Top Solar Projects - Ontario, Canada
+A. OntarioCo - 11 Roof Top Solar Projects - Ontario, Canada